ISosnovsky/resume/README.md

 ## Previous projects (relevant)
 ### InvestPortal Map (2017)
-A web-application representing interactive map (yandex map API is used for).
+A web-application representing interactive map (yandex maps api is used for).
 Also there is included React and Redux to client rendering and data manage respectively.

 ### [Susanin](https://susanin.news/) (2016-2017)
 Huge content portal written with jquery, html, css.